 The total volume of blood taken during the study depends on the group.
-The amount taken at each visit will vary between around 4mL (less than a teaspoon) to a maximum of 126 mL (about 8 and a half tablespoons).
+The amount taken at each visit will vary between around 4mL (less than a teaspoon) to a maximum of 149 mL (about 9 tablespoons).
 The volume of blood being taken over the course of the trial should not cause any problems in healthy people.
 There may be some temporary mild discomfort, such as bruising and tenderness at the site where the blood tests are taken from.
 You may experience faintness as a result of collecting blood.
 We will give you a copy of your blood tests if you request them, will only send the results to your GP if you wish us to and will not report them to anyone without your permission.